mapbox/mapbox-gl-draw/API.md

 mode |  simple_select, direct_select, draw_point, draw_line_string, draw_polygon, static | Indicates which mode Draw is currently in.

 Draw also provides a few more properties, but they should not be used for styling.
 For details on them, see `Using Draw with map.queryRenderFeatures`.

+If `opts.userProperties` is set to `true` the properties of a feature will also be available for styling.
+All user properties are prefixed with `user_` to make sure they do not clash with the Draw properties.

 ### Example Custom Styles